Community Birth Doula Training and Certification | Entrenamiento Comunitario “Doula” De Parto Y Programa de Certification

 This session focuses on the public health perspectives on Maternal-Infant Health and how the medical management of pregnancy and childbirth has contributed to poor birth outcomes such as prematurity, maternal mortality and morbidity, high rates of cesarean section, low rates of breastfeeding.
 From a human rights and social justice perspective, students will explore the social and historic reasons for perinatal health inequities and disparities and learn how to advocate for better healthcare for their clients.

-Module Four: Cultural Awareness
+Module Five: Cultural Awareness

 In this session, we will discuss the various aspects of culture and concepts such as racism, prejudice, bigotry, implicit bias, white sensitivity, colorism, etc. and how they impact pregnant persons of color in the maternity care setting.
 We will also learn strategies for breaking the cycle of prejudice and working across cultures to create healthy birthing outcomes for all childbearing persons and their infants.

-Module Five: Communication and Counseling Skills
+Module Six: Communication and Counseling Skills and Maternity Care Evidence-Based Initiatives and Recommendations

 This session will train participants in counseling and communication skills using The Three Step Strategy.
 They will also learn about several domains in which cultures differ and learn ways people from different cultures can communicate better.
+We will also learn about initiatives and recommendations to improve maternity care quality and outcomes.

 Module Six: Understanding Pregnancy and Prenatal Care